GeoNode/documentation/usage/accounts_user_profile/updating_profile/index.rst

 Click the :guilabel:`Delete from Favorites` button to remove the resource from the list.

-The :guilabel:`My Activities` link allows to see all your recent activities on GeoNode such as layers uploading and maps creation.
+The :guilabel:`My Activities` link allows to see all your recent activities on GeoNode such as datasets uploading and maps creation.

 .. figure:: img/user_activities.png
      :align: center